audioxide/data/data/posts/20200316-funnyfarm-v.md

 ‘Give the van a good kick.’

 Theo straightened up.
 He was all too happy to oblige.
 Allowing himself room for a proper runup, he jogged forward and executed with perfect form.
-The steel toe of his boot hit the van’s bumper with a deep, booming bong sound.
+The steel toe of his boot hit the van’s bumper with a deep, booming bonging sound.
 The metalwork shivered, the wing mirrors quivered.
 The van stayed intact.

 ‘We’ll take it,’ Gould said.
 ‘Load up, boys.
 There’s a world out there just waiting for you to fall into its lap.’